jisshub/nodejs-api-express-mongodb-masterclass/mongoose_course_model_relationships.md

   justOne: false,
 });

-// courses - name for this virtual
+// courses - field name for the new array of movies
 // ref - model we want to set reference to
 // localField - id of bootcamp model,
 // foreignfiedl - foreign field in course model that relates to _id in Course mode